 - You work in the Netherlands and you have a posting certificate (certificate of coverage) from another country

-- You are staying in the Netherlands temporarily for study purposes and you do not work here
+- You are studying in the Netherlands temporarily and are not employed

 If you live outside the Netherlands, you will still be insured in the Netherlands in the following situations:

 - You are employed and pay tax and social insurance contributions in the Netherlands, and you do not have a posting certificate from another country

 - You are self-employed in the Netherlands and generate profit from a Dutch enterprise which is subject to income tax

 - You work outside the Netherlands temporarily and you have a Dutch posting certificate